ScaDS/msagimport/README.md

-# MSAG Import
+# MAG Import
 ## Sub Projects
-### msagimport-parse
+### magimport-parse
 A generic parser for Microsoft Academic Graph.
 You have to supply a callback class to process the parsed structures.

 #### Important classes
-All of the following classes are in package `one.p_f.testing.msagimport`.
+All of the following classes are in package `one.p_f.testing.magimport`.
-* `data.MsagObject`: An object containing a parsed structure from the graph.
+* `data.MagObject`: An object containing a parsed structure from the graph.
 It can be an edge or a node.
 All attributes are stored in a string array.
 * `data.TableSchema`: Describes the structure of one MAG TSV file.
 Contains a list of all columns and column types.
 Can be created via `data.TableSchema.Builder`.
 * `callback.ElementProcessor`: The callback interface for processing parsed data.

-### msagimport-gradoop
+### magimport-gradoop
-An implementation of the `msagimport-parse` callback interface.
-Parses the input files via `msagimport-parse` and saves the results in the Gradoop JSON file format.
+An implementation of the `magimport-parse` callback interface.
+Parses the input files via `magimport-parse` and saves the results in the Gradoop JSON file format.

 #### Important classes
-All of the following classes are in package `one.p_f.testing.msagimport.gradoop`.
+All of the following classes are in package `one.p_f.testing.magimport.gradoop`.
-* `GradoopElementProcessor`: Implementation of the `msagimport-parse` callback interface.
+* `GradoopElementProcessor`: Implementation of the `magimport-parse` callback interface.

-### msagimport-grouping
+### magimport-grouping
 Loads a Gradoop logical graph from the Gradoop JSON file format and uses the `groupBy`-Operator on it.
 The attributes of edges and nodes each get count aggregated.
 The resulting graph is written in the DOT format.

 ## Usage
 ### Step 1: Parse and import graph
 ```
-java one.p_f.testing.msagimport.gradoop.ImportMain <input path> <output path> [<parse limit>]
+java one.p_f.testing.magimport.gradoop.ImportMain <input path> <output path> [<parse limit>]
 ```
 The **`input path`** should be the path containing the extracted MAG TSV Files.